rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

    assigned to all output lifetime parameters.
 This makes writing methods much nicer.

-Let's pretend we're the compiler and apply these rules to figure out what the lifetimes of the references in the signature of the `first_word` function in Listing 10-25 are.
+Let’s pretend we’re the compiler and apply these rules to figure out what the lifetimes of the references in the signature of the `first_word` function in Listing 10-25 are.
 The signature starts without any lifetimes associated with the references: